 Distance Guide (approx, nautical miles) From Coral Sea Marina to: Nara/Macona 13nm, Hayman Island 15nm, Hamilton Marina 16nm, Whitehaven 30nm, Cid Harbour 14nm, South Molle 9nm.

-To estimate travel times: cruising under motor speed around 5kts (nautical miles per hour) allow extra time to anchor / pickup a mooring. e.g. Coral Sea Marina to Cid Harbour approx 3 hours under motor, less if under sail in favourable wind conditions.
+To estimate travel times: cruising under motor speed around 5kts (nautical miles per hour) allow extra time to anchor / pickup a mooring. e.g. Coral Sea Marina to Cid Harbour approx. 3 hours under motor, less if under sail in favorable wind conditions.

 Approved Anchorages From “100 Magic Miles” 9th Edition